john-h-k/john-h-k.github.io/learn-dx12/Nano-COM.md

 You can find this macro in `combaseapi.h` as well as in the DirectX-Headers and DirectXTK12 repos on github.

 COM has both inheritance and aggregation, and uses `QueryInterface` to encompass both.
-Inheritance here meaning identity conversions (so your pointer to an `ID3D12Device7` is actually also an `ID3D12Device4`), whereas aggregation simply means the interface may contain the desired interface as a field, meaning can only be accessed through `QueryInterface`
+Inheritance here meaning identity conversions (so your pointer to an `ID3D12Device7` is actually also an `ID3D12Device4`), whereas aggregation simply means the interface may contain the desired interface as a field, meaning it can only be accessed through `QueryInterface`
 (your `ID3D12Devic4` might support `ID3D12Device7`, but it itself is not necessarily an `ID3D12Device7`).

 The `iid` parameter is the IID of the interface you want. `ppvObject` is a pointer to the interface-pointer it will be outputted to.